david-knott/moderncompilerinjava/CURRENT.md

 ## Diary

+*29th May 2020*
+Fixed rewrite bug, still need to copy it into the Intel Frame.

+Modified test assem instruction to output a string representation of itself.

 *28th May 2020*
 Started the potential spill colouring implementation.
 In the middle of  forcing a spill, still need to save certain nodes as potential